Pictures of Ghosts

-Pictures of Ghosts (Portuguese: Retratos Fantasmas) is a 2023 Brazilian documentary film written and directed by Kleber Mendonça Filho.
+Pictures of Ghosts (Portuguese: Retratos Fantasmas) is a 2023 Brazilian documentary film essay written and directed by Kleber Mendonça Filho.
 The film revisits Kleber's hometown, the Brazilian city of Recife, through the historical prism of the cinemas he once frequented, based on his own personal archival footage, remembering what used to be idyllic places, now closed, that constituted an important time-marker in the evolution of Brazilian society.

-The film had its world premiere at the 2023 Cannes Film Festival in the Special Screenings section, followed by screenings at the Main Slate section of the 2023 New York Film Festival, and at the Wavelengths section of the 2023 Toronto International Film Festival.
+The film had its world premiere at the Special Screenings section of the 2023 Cannes Film Festival on 19 May, followed by screenings at the Main Slate section of the 2023 New York Film Festival, and at the Wavelengths section of the 2023 Toronto International Film Festival.
+It was theatrically released in Brazil by Vitrine Filmes on 24 August.

 It was selected as the Brazilian entry for the Best International Feature Film at the 96th Academy Awards, but was not nominated.

 Plot

-Downtown Recife’s classic movie palaces from the 20th century are mostly gone.
-That city area is now an archaeological site of sorts that reveals aspects of life in society which have been lost.
-And that's just part of the story.
+The documentary shows how downtown Recife’s cinemas from the 20th century have mostly disappeared.
+The documentary presents it as a kind of archaeological site of sorts that reveals aspects of life in society which have been lost.